systemetic-dev/CRUD_app/README.md

 Why do we need it in backend?
-Talk to storage – save or read data

 Reply – send result back
 4. 🧸 Real-life example
 🍦 Ice Cream Shop Story